sophiaashraf/cse15l-lab-reports/lab-report-5-week-10.md

-The expecred are both supposed to be [] because they don't create a link.
+The expeted are both supposed to be [] because they don't create a link, so our markdown parse was wrong.